Vallisneria Care – A Complete Guide

 Vallisneria is most often grown as a background plant.
 Another interesting way to use this plant in the aquascape is to grow it on one end of a long planted tank, with the current pushing the leaf tips towards the center of the aquarium.

-Smaller forms with twisted and spiral leaves can be very effective if grown in bunches in the mid-ground of aquariums.
+Smaller forms with twisted and spiral leaves is very effective if grown in bunches in the mid-ground of aquariums.
 An important factor to consider before adding this plant to any aquascape is just how fast it can spread.

 If you’re looking for a low-maintenance aquascape that doesn’t need any trimming, Vallisneria might not be the plant for you.
 These plants have a habit of sending runners out and popping up all over the place.